artemmavrin/latex-homework/README.md

 ### Class Options

 * `sans`:
-  (default) Use a sans-serif font.
+  Boolean key-value option.
+Use a sans-serif font. `true` by default.
 * `serif`:
-  Use a serif font.
+  Boolean key-value option.
+Use a serif font. `false` by default.
 * `10pt`:
   Set the font size to 10pt.
 * `11pt`:
   Set the font size to 11pt.
 * `12pt`:
-  (default) Set the font size to 12pt.
+  Set the font size to 12pt.
+This is the default font size.

 ### Commands